 The overall numbers showed that some sites were stronger in certain regions or for certain classes of hotel.
 TravelPony was the winner in the US and for higher-class hotels, and Expedia dominated London and Paris, while Priceline was great for 2-star hotels and Hotwire for 3-star hotels.
 The big loser?
 Booking.com.

-So I decided to do another search.
+So I decided to do another search to try to find the best site to book a hotel in 2018.
 This time I searched Expedia, Hotels.com, Booking.com, Agoda, and Priceline for prices in London, New York, Paris, Bangkok, Buenos Aires, and Berlin.
 I searched on July 3rd for space later that week and then one month later during the weekday and weekend (prices and availability change on the weekend).

 Well, the complete opposite of the previous results.
 Back in 2014, Booking.com was terrible, TravelPony showed promise, and Agoda was only good in Asia.

-This time around the clear winner was Booking.com, followed by Agoda.
+This time the best hotel booking website was Booking.com.
 Though it didn’t return the largest number of total places, Booking.com returned the largest number of cheap places – and that’s the most important thing.
 I found the best deals and largest variety in all the destinations I searched for on Booking.
 For example, in my September search in Paris, it listed over 2,300 results, including 250 2 star listings and 750 star listings (and it told me the place was over 60% booked when I searched).
 Agoda still had the best results in Asia (it returned 2,900 results in Bangkok compared to 2,500 for Booking) but had definitely expanded their listings around the world – it roughly tied Booking in Paris, Buenos Aires, and Sydney for overall listings, though they had fewer budget listings than Booking.

 Note: Years ago, I said to skip Trivago because I found it misleading: when you went to the other sites to compare results, the hotel classes and prices were different.
 I found the same thing this time.
 I clicked over to their cheapest deals, then did the search on the website they took me to only to find out that the place Trivago listed wasn’t even in the same class I wanted — and there were better options on the redirected website.
 In short, I would still skip Trivago.